CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

     If the above direct link doesn't work, follow the instructions from [Google Documentation](https://cloud.google.com/docs/quota#requesting_higher_quota).

+    You will need to wait until the quota increase has been approved before running any event processing.
+From our experience, the quota is approved within 15 minutes.

 **If all steps complete successful your web application will be viewable at: {{ cookiecutter.hosting_web_app_address }}**